peterhinch/micropython-async/v3/docs/SYNCOM.md

 ESP8266 board.
 While this has one bidirectional UART, this may be in use either as a REPL console, for viewing debug output, or for other puposes.

-It is intended for use in asynchronous programs and uses uasyncio.
+It is intended for use in asynchronous programs and uses asyncio.

 The module offers a bidirectional full duplex communication channel between two hardware devices.
 Its unit of communication is an arbitrary Python object